• Modified on Oct 31, 2024

 On the fourth day of the Tihar festival, people celebrate Ox and also called a Goru Puja.
 People who are devoted to Vaishnavism do Govardhan Puja who use cow dung to make Govardhan mountains and worship it.
 Likewise, in the Newari community, people perform Mha Puja (self-worshipping festival in Nepal).
 Also, this day is the beginning of the Nepal Sambat Calendar according to the Newari community.
 Besides this, boys, girls, and other local communities perform the Deusi program in their neighbors.
 The boys chant some stories regarding the Tihar festival and sing a song supported by other members of the group.
 The family later offers some gifts, food, and money and in return, the Deusi team gives a blessing for the prosperity of the family.

-People play cards, eat a variety of festivals, participate in the Deusi-Bhailo program, play kites, and swing around decorating houses with lots of colorful lights, candles, and flowers is the main attraction of the Tihar festival.
+The main attraction of the Tihar festival is that people play cards, eat a variety of foods, participate in the Deusi-Bhailo program, fly kites, and swing around.
+Decorating houses with lots of colorful lights, candles, and flowers is also a part of the festival.

-This year Tihar starts on 11th November, 2023.
+This year Tihar starts on Wednesday 30th October to Sunday November 3rd, 2024.
 Happy Tihar to Everyone !!!

 Sharan Karki